pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F413H-Discovery/Examples/ADC/ADC_RegularConversion_DMA/readme.txt

 @par Example Description

-This example describes how to use the ADC1 and DMA to transfer continuously converted data from ADC1 to memory.
+How to use the ADC1 and DMA to transfer continuously converted data from ADC1 to memory.

 The ADC1 is configured to convert continuously ADC_CHANNEL_1.